Friends (Led Zeppelin song): Composition and recording

-Plant has acknowledged the influence of the Indian and Caribbean music he first heard during his childhood in the Black Country on "Friends", "There's something really splendid and otherworldly about trying to even touch those bigger ideas as a British rock group, to go past singing about bars and chicks and all that crap.
+Plant has acknowledged the influence of the Indian and Caribbean music he first heard during his childhood in the Black Country on "Friends": "There's something really splendid and otherworldly about trying to even touch those bigger ideas as a British rock group, to go past singing about bars and chicks and all that crap.
 There are other dynamics of life and we started to recognise that here."

 Page uses an open-C6 chord (C-A-C-G-C-E) guitar tuning for the song, which he also used for "Bron-Yr-Aur" and "Poor Tom" (recorded during the same sessions).
 He also used an Altair Tube Limiter to enhance the acoustic quality of his Harmony guitar, a device recommended to him by acoustic guitarist Dick Rosmini.
 This same device was later used by Page on "All My Love", which was included on Led Zeppelin's In Through the Out Door album.

 "Friends" is one of the few Led Zeppelin songs that includes strings.
-Bass player John Paul Jones contributed the string arrangement, however, received no writing credit for this song.
+Bass player John Paul Jones contributed the string arrangement, but received no writing credit for this song.

 Performances

 The only known live performance of the song by Led Zeppelin was on 29 September 1971 in Osaka, during the band's Japanese concert tour.

 The song was re-recorded by Page and Plant with the Bombay Symphony Orchestra in 1972, during their trip to India, along with another track, "Four Sticks" from Led Zeppelin IV.
 This version featured tabla drums and sitars.
 The recordings were released officially on the 2015 remastering of Coda.

 "Friends" was also recorded by Page and Plant for their 1994 release No Quarter: Jimmy Page and Robert Plant Unledded, accompanied by a Middle-Eastern orchestra.

-"Friends" was used by Robert Plant as the closing track in the setlist of his 2024 tour with *The Saving Grace* and Suzi Dian.
+"Friends" was used by Robert Plant as the closing track in the setlist of his 2024 tour with The Saving Grace and Suzi Dian.